TheAio/CC-AM/AM_Syntax.md

 WRN S - Prompt the user with the string S (any length) and wait for the user to press enter

+TEL X - Prompt the user with the value stored at location X

 SLP X - sleep for value x seconds

 CHK XXXX F - Make sure file F (any length) exists and if so jump to line XXXX